-Based on the information presented in this 2011 Annual Monitoring Report, the following conclusions are made:
+Based on the information presented in this 2012 Annual Monitoring Report, the following conclusions are made:

-- 1. The groundwater extraction system is effectively capturing VOCs from the CWA based on the evaluation of hydraulic conditions (i.e.,groundwater elevation contours) and groundwater chemistry (i.e.,analytical results from downgradient compliance wells). - 2.
+- 1. The groundwater extraction system is effectively capturing VOCs from the CWA based on the evaluation of hydraulic conditions (i.e., groundwater elevation contours) and groundwater chemistry (i.e., analytical results from downgradient compliance wells). - 2.
 Groundwater samples from monitoring wells continue to indicate that vinyl chloride is not present in wells screened in the unconsolidated Glacial Drift aquifer (Lower Sand aquifer) in North Oaks. - 3.
 Groundwater samples from monitoring wells continue to indicate that vinyl chloride detections in wells west of Gilfillan Lake, in the St. Peter Sandstone aquifer, are of limited extent. - 4.
 Groundwater samples from monitoring wells continue to indicate that vinyl chloride is not present in wells screened in the Prairie du Chien aquifer in North Oaks. - 5.
-Ongoing residential well sampling of homes in North Oaks, west of Gilfillan Lake (Operable Unit 4), confirms that the number of residential wells with vinyl chloride detections is limited to seven locations near the west shore of Gilfillan Lake: 2 Heron Lane, 2 Hummingbird Hill (replaced/abandoned), 50 West Shore Road, 12 West East Oaks Road, 10 Shore Road (replaced/abandoned), 13 West Shore Road (replaced/abandoned), and 15 West Shore Road.
-Three of the seven wells (2 Hummingbird Hill, 12 West Shore Road, and 13 West Shore Road) have been replaced with new/deeper residential wells (see Section 4.3.5.2).
-Vinvl chloride concentrations at 2 Heron Lane, 50 East Oaks Road, 10 West Shore Road and 15 West Shore remain at or below the HRL $(0.2 \,\mu g/L).$
+Ongoing residential well sampling of homes in North Oaks, west of Gilfillan Lake (Operable Unit 4), confirms that the number of residential wells with vinyl chloride detections is limited to ten locations near the west shore of Gilfillan Lake: 2 Heron Lane (replaced/abandoned), 3 Heron Lane, 1 Hummingbird Hill 2 Hummingbird Hill (replaced/abandoned), 50 East Oaks Road, 10 West Shore Road, 11 West Shore Road, 12 West Shore Road (replaced/abandoned), 13 West Shore Road (replaced/abandoned), and 15 West Shore Road.
+Four of the ten wells (2 Heron Lane, 2 Hummingbird Hill, 12 West Shore Road, and 13 West Shore Road) have been replaced with new/deeper residential wells (see Section 4.3.5.2).
+Vinyl chloride concentrations at the remaining six wells (3 Heron Lane, 1 Hummingbird Hill, 50 East Oaks Road, 10 West Shore Road, 11 West Shore Road, and 15 West Shore Road) remain at or below the vinyl chloride HRL (0.2 μ g/L).